gulien/ts-fizz-buzz/README.md

 </details>

-> [!INFO] Current implementation of this endpoint relies on an in memory data
+> [!NOTE] Current implementation of this endpoint relies on an in memory data
 > source.
 In other words, the statistics are not persisted between runs nor are
 > they relevant in a distributed environment.
 >